Blog

 It is recommended to consult a doctor if diarrhea or vomiting persists beyond 48 hours.
 However, more rapid treatment is necessary in certain cases such as:

-Signs of dehydration (intense thirst, dry mouth, weakness, dizziness, dark or infrequent urine)
+• Signs of dehydration (intense thirst, dry mouth, weakness, dizziness, dark or scanty urine)

-In vulnerable people, such as infants, young children, the elderly or those with compromised immune systems, it is important to seek medical attention at the first sign of acute diarrhea, without waiting 24 hours.
+In vulnerable individuals, such as infants, young children, the elderly, or those with compromised immune systems, it is important to seek medical help at the first sign of acute diarrhea , without waiting 24 hours.
 Prompt treatment can prevent complications and ensure adequate rehydration.

-Diarrhea, although benign and short most of the time, remains unpleasant and facilitates dehydration.
-To avoid it, drinking clean water, unspoiled and well-cooked food is essential.
-If it does occur, eat rice or foods rich in fiber, and limit the risks of dehydration with rehydration solutions (ORS), such as Hydratis solutions.
-If diarrhea lasts or presents unusual symptoms and signs, contact a doctor quickly.
-For children and the elderly, do not wait!
+Diarrhea, although mild and short-lived most of the time, remains unpleasant and facilitates dehydration.
+To avoid it, drinking clean water and eating unspoiled, well-cooked food is essential.
+If it does occur, eat rice or high-fiber foods, and limit the risk of dehydration with rehydration solutions (ORS), such as Hydratis solutions.
+If diarrhea persists or presents unusual symptoms and signs, contact a doctor immediately.
+For children and the elderly, don't wait!

 Bibliography